sourcegraph/sourcegraph-public-snapshot/client/web-sveltekit/README.md

 pnpm run dev
 ```

-You can also build the dotcom version by running `pnpm run dev:dotcom`, but it doesn't really differ
-in functionality yet.

 The dev server can be accessed on http://localhost:5173.
 API requests and
 signin/signout are proxied to an actual Sourcegraph instance,
 https://sourcegraph.com by default (can be overwritten via the